Azure/ADX-in-a-Day-Lab2/README.md

 #### Task 5: Table details and size 🎓

 Write a control command to show details on all tables in the database.
 How many tables are in your cluster? <br>
 What is the original size of the data, per table?
-What is the [extent](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/extents-overview) size of the data, per table <br>
+What is the [extent](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/extents-overview) size of the data, per table?
+Use calculated columns using 'extend' operator to show the size in GB. <br>

-Hint: | extend TotalExtentSizeInMB = format_bytes(TotalExtentSize, 0, "MB") <br>
+Hint: ADX provides function to format bytes into MB or GB or TB. <br>

 Reference:
 [.show table details](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/show-table-details-command) and [format_bytes()](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/format-bytesfunction)